 Aleksi Lehikoinen works as a curator in the Finnish Museum of Natural History, University of Helsinki.
 He coordinates Finnish common bird monitoring schemes and leads his research group the Helsinki Lab of Ornithology.
 He did his PhD (2009, University of Helsinki) about how weather and food availability influence breeding and migration of birds.
 His main study topics are how environmental changes, such as climate change and habitat change, are impacting populations using national and international large-scale long-term bird data set.
 One of the main consequences of the climate change is that animal species are shifting their distributions towards poles and mountain tops due to moving climatic zones.
 In his talk in the seminar he will explain how fast these changes are and how do they affect individuals at different parts of their range.

 Lea Tummeleht is sharing her occupation between the Institute of Veterinary Medicine and Animal Sciences at the Estonian University of Life Sciences and the Species Conservation Laboratory at the Tallinn Zoological Gardens.
 Her true passion lies in research based animal training, environmental enrichment and using those skills for supporting captive wild animal welfare as well as teaching enthusiastic human learners.
 She is consulting and teaching animal keepers in husbandry training, management and environmental enrichment, writing monthly environmental enrichment plans, organizing and teaching seminars and practical workshops regarding to positive reinforcement training, behaviour management and environmental enrichment topics.
-She has had the opportunity to be an editor and one of the co-authors of the first Animal Welfare textbook (2018) for high-schools in Estonian that is free for everyone.
+She has edited and co-authored the first Animal Welfare textbook (2018) for high-schools in Estonian that is free for everyone.
 In the seminar in Helsinki she will introduce how positive reinforcement based training can be involved into conservation breeding practices.
 Endangered European minks (Mustela lutreola) at the Tallinn zoo provide an excellent model system for testing for any kind of questions about captive animal welfare.